A3XX/dns_at_home/README.md

 ![pic8](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/8.gif)

-Let's change the Pi-hole's default password to something that we can remember.Ignore this step if you don't want to use it.
+Let's change the Pi-hole's default password to something that you can remember.
+Ignore this step if you don't want to change default password.

 ```bash
 pihole -a -p